zeb33n/zeblang/README.md

 # ZebLang!
-Welcome to a very basic programming language WIP
+Welcome to a very basic programming language WIP.
+Some of these features are only found on the development branch!

 ## Features!
 ### Assigning Variables